 - Pour the heated formula into a nursing bottle with a small nipple.
 Use a nursing bottle with nipples specifically for baby rabbits and squirrels, which you may have to purchase online.
 If you can't find a bunny nursing bottle at your local pet store, purchase a nursing bottle with nipples designed for newborn kittens.

 - To give the colostrum time to settle, prepare the homemade milk formula two or three hours before you plan to feed the baby bunny.

 - Place the bottle in warm water to keep it warm until you are ready to feed the baby.
 Baby bunnies are often more receptive to warm milk because it mimics mama's body temperature.

-When you're ready to feed the baby:
+When you're ready to feed

 - Sit down on the floor in case the baby tries to jump.

 - Place the baby horizontally in one hand.
 Make sure he is sitting up so he does not aspirate as he eats.

 - Use your other hand to hold the bottle for the baby.

 - Put some of the formula on the baby's mouth if he refuses the nipple.
 Repeat until he latches onto the bottle.